 In addition, many state and local governments provide special protections for employees whose work involves asbestos.
 In many cases, these protections are greater than the federal government's safeguards.
 See FindLaw's Asbestos Exposure Determining Fault and Liability to learn more about your legal options.

 Asbestos was once used in virtually all buildings and in many common consumer products, although the asbestos exposure risk is much lower in such casual proximity.
 But if you served a tour of duty in the Armed Forces, were exposed to high levels of asbestos as part of your job, or had regular contact with someone in a high-risk group, you should be aware of the heightened risks for illness.
-Send the facts of your situation to an experienced injury lawyer for a free initial legal review to find out if you have a legal claim for an asbestos-related illness.
+Contact a skilled asbestos and mesothelioma lawyer to find out if you have a legal claim for an asbestos-related illness.